fictionsoftware/cards/README.md

 as 1.5 times the height of the width for a desireable ratio.
 As such the `Size` enum is a property that will be passed to many components.

-Possible values for the size enum that is passed to the size prop:
+Possible values for the Size enum that is passed to the `size` prop in components:

 | Enum Label  | Value |
 |-------------|-------|